cferdinandi/bouncer/README.md

-## Options and Settings
+## API

 Bouncer includes smart defaults and works right out of the box.

 But if you want to customize things, it also has a robust API that provides multiple ways for you to adjust the default options and settings.

-### Global Settings
+### Options and Settings

-You can customize validation patterns, error messages, and more by passing and options object into Bouncer as a second argument.
+You can customize validation patterns, error messages, and more by passing and options object into Bouncer during instantiation.

 ```js
 var validate = new Bouncer('form', {